ianh/owl/doc/generated-parser.md

 # using the generated parser

-When you run bluebird with the `-c` option, it outputs a C header file representing a generated parser.
+When you run `owl` with the `-c` option, it outputs a C header file representing a generated parser.
 This document describes the functions and data types provided by this header.

 ## integrating the parser

 The header file has two parts (in [single-file library](https://github.com/nothings/single_file_libs) style): a header-like part and an implementation-like part.
 By default, including the header only includes the header-like part.
-To include the implementation as well, define `BLUEBIRD_PARSER_IMPLEMENTATION` before using `#include`:
+To include the implementation as well, define `OWL_PARSER_IMPLEMENTATION` before using `#include`:

 ```
 // Include parser implementation.
-#define BLUEBIRD_PARSER_IMPLEMENTATION
+#define OWL_PARSER_IMPLEMENTATION
 #include "parser.h"
 ```